What is Advanced Education?

 - Completed Advanced Education Application (PDF), including up to six (6) courses approved for enrollment with the Class Name and Class Number.
 Example: SOC 300, #22323.

 - Private School Affidavit, when applicable.

 - Age documentation of 16 years of age or older when not displayed on the transcript.

-Advanced Education students qualify for priority 3 registration.
-Admissions & Records will enroll students based on their approval and the date/time of their priority registration appointment.
-If you are applying after the priority registration period, enrollment will be processed within 5 business days.
+Admissions & Records will enroll students based on their requested class(es) and the date/time of their priority registration appointment (the priority 3 registration window).
+If you are applying after the priority registration period is over, enrollment will be processed within 5 business days.

 Advanced Education students have their tuition fees waived; however, they are responsible for the payment of additional fees, including the Universal Transit Pass (UTP) and student representation fee.
 Students should pay fees in their eServices account using a debit or credit card.

 Note: High school students are exempt from fees associated with being a California non-resident; international student tuition is not waived.

 Waitlisted or full classes: If the classes that were originally approved are full or waitlisted, FLC will accept secondary approvals directly from the high school counselor or designee via email.
 Counselor should include student name, student ID number, class name & number, and CC the parent and student in the email.

 Call FLC Admissions & Records at (916) 608-6501.
 Our Call Center is open for phone calls Monday through Thursday 8:00 am to 5:00 pm, Fridays 8:00 am to 12:00 pm.

 Frequently Asked Questions